Polyconseil/systematic/README.md

   port = 8080

   [test]
+  ; Optional, default is karma but maybe jest in the future engine = karma
   ; Optional, default: <YOUR_SRC_DIR>/**/*tests.js
   ; All files matching this pattern will be processed with karma ; It is relative to the root given to the karma config, usually the project root